 -

 In the spring of 2025, I spent several weeks at an art residency in southern France.
+The landscape was stark and stratified—rocky limestone soil, scrubby pine forests, rosemary thickets, and olive groves.
 When I arrived, it was poppy season.
-I was drawn to their contrasting characteristics : delicate and short-lived, yet able to withstand the intense sun and the sudden “Mistral” winds that roar through the region in the late spring and summer.
+I became fascinated by the poppy’s contradictory nature: delicate and short-lived, yet resilient enough to withstand the intense sun and the sudden Mistral winds that sweep through the region in late spring and summer.
+The poppy also has a curiously human presence; its translucent petals feel almost like skin—fragile to the touch yet capable of enduring sun, heat, and wind.
+When dried, their surfaces suggested a kind of map, and so I endeavored to create a kind of map of this place.

 Giclée prints, Hahnemühle Fine Art Pearl